 If you don’t want to read the full article, here’s a summary of our top picks:

 - NordVPN Unblocks streaming sites like Netflix, very secure

 - SaferVPN Fast, easy to use, unblocks Netflix

 - Zenmate Unblocks streaming sites, simple to use

 - ExpressVPN Great location spoofing, unblocks Netflix, secure

-A VPN service encrypts your traffic and tunnels it through an intermediary server in a location of your choice.
+A VPN encrypts your traffic and tunnels it through an intermediary server in a location of your choice.
 It masks your IP address with one from your chosen location.
-This means no one can snoop on your activity, plus you get perks such as accessing geo-locked content.
+This means no one can snoop on your activity, and you can unblock geographically restricted websites and apps.

-Using a browser add-on — also known as an extension — typically won’t give you the same security as a full VPN, but it can provide a more lightweight option to mask your IP while you surf.
-We’ll go into more detail later, but overall, browser add-ons can come in handy but are not ideal for use all the time.
+Using a browser add-on — also known as an extension — typically won’t give you the same security as a full VPN and are not ideal for every situation.
 This is why many VPN providers include them as part of a complete package.

-Indeed, we recommend signing up for a full VPN service so you’ll have access to apps and add-ons to use across your devices and browsers as needed.
+In fact, we recommend signing up for a full VPN service so you’ll have access to desktop apps, mobile apps, and Firefox VPN add-ons to use across your devices and browsers as needed.
 VPNs are relatively inexpensive and don’t require a lot of tech-savvy to set up.
-Even so, there’s a great deal of variation between different providers, in terms of offerings and price, and some are simply not worth your dollars.

 To help you decide, we’ve put together a list of the best VPNs for Firefox users based on the following criteria: